Tuxedo Park, Calgary

 Tuxedo Park is a residential neighbourhood in the northeast and northwest quadrants of Calgary, Alberta.
-The inner city community is bounded to the north by 32 Avenue N, by Edmonton Trail to the east, the Trans-Canada Highway to the south and 2 Street NW to the west.
+The inner-city community is bounded by 32 Avenue N to the north, Edmonton Trail to the east, the Trans-Canada Highway to the south, and 2 Street NW to the west.
 The community is bisected by Centre Street from north to south.

-Tuxedo was annexed by the city in 1910 and it was established as a neighbourhood in 1929.
-It is represented in the Calgary City Council by the Ward 9 councillor.
+Tuxedo was annexed by the city in 1910 and established as a neighbourhood in 1929.
+It is represented on the Calgary City Council by the Ward 9 councillor.